Independent-AI-Labs/local-super-agents/hype/README.md

     return [doc for doc in documents if match_document(doc, query)]
 ```

-Once completed, this integration will enable **offline** querying of MongoDB data without running a MongoDB instance, making it ideal for systems where memory consumption and overall resource usage must be minimized.
+This integration will enable **offline** querying of MongoDB data without running a MongoDB instance, making it ideal for systems where memory consumption and overall resource usage must be minimized.

 #### 7.2 Future Database Engine Support (TBD)

-Plans are in place to support direct or semi-direct data extraction from:
+Plans are in place to support direct or semi-direct data extraction from **SQLite** as well as other engines.

-- **SQLite**
-- **PostgreSQL**
-- **MySQL / MariaDB**

 #### 7.3 Database Query Generation (WIP)